GreatApe42069/3D-Viewer-GLFT-Web-App/README.md

 # Security Note:

-**There are Potential security considerations, especially when deploying online, to encourage users to follow best practices.**
+**There are Potential security considerations, especially when deploying online, I strrongly encourage users to follow best practices.**

 # Contributing